aalavicena/Deep-Learning-Elephant-Bioacoustics/README.md

-# FYP-Project-Audio-Classification-of-Elephants-and-Non-Elephants-Sounds
+# Deep learning models performance in examining Asian elephant (_Elephas maximus_) sounds from Sri Lanka and Malaysia with considerations for applications

-This repository is provided as a supplementary material for Naufal Rahman Avicena's Final Year Project (FYP) titled "CNN-based Bioacoustics Classification of Elephant and Non-Elephant Sounds".
+This repository is provided as a supplementary material to Avicena et al. (in review).
+It consists of the data pre-processing, CNN architecture, and inference codes for replication of the study.
+Subset of the data for replication purposes are provided by Trunks and Leaves Inc. and Management and Ecology of Malaysian Elephants (MEME).
+Please do not redistribute the data without permission.

-This repository consists of the main codes for our study.
-The codes are best to run on Jupyter Notebook.
+Before starting, you will need to install several software and modules in your system:

 Part of the codes were adopted from several repositories: